Are You Frustrated and Ready to Explode? Do it!

 My visit to the grocery store…a personal story to illustrate this… I had a 20-minute break between meetings….my body craved a chicken curry salad wrap and I knew exactly where to get it.
 I got in the car, raced to the grocery store and walked towards the entrance when I saw a never ending line.
 What?!
 Although my wrap was in a fridge just 20 steps beyond the exit, I wouldn’t get to it in time.
 Because of COVID-19 I would not get to eat my favorite lunch!
 I was soooo mad…at no one.
 I felt like a bratty little girl who didn’t get her candy.
 I got back in the car, quickly looked around (nobody there) and I exploded!!
 I hit my steering wheel 2-3 times and let out a huge yelp.
 The tears flowed and I just sat with it and let them out.
 The whole process took about 90 seconds.
 Peace flooded in and I felt relief.
 Like someone just turned the light switch back on and I was OK.
 It was so soothing to just take a moment and be with my emotions, actually feel them.
 Now you can read this, laugh and wonder if you should perhaps shrug and go on as you were OR you could give this a try and test it out for yourself.
 What’s the worst thing that can happen?
 You may feel silly but with no one else around you won’t embarrass yourself.
-In the end, it will put a smile on your face again and allow you to continue where you left off – at peace.
+In the end, it will put a smile on your face again and allow you to continue where you left off – in peace.

-Whatever your emotions might be right now, we are here to help!
 JOYVIAL's executive health coaches are ready to assist you in creating greater peace, calm and more joy in your life.
-Contact us today at 1-866-JOYVIAL or click here for your free discover session.
+Click the 'Contact' button in the top right corner or simply send us an email to email@example.com to schedule your free discovery session.